 When we had our self catering property in Edinburgh I was frequently asked, was there anywhere I would recommend for a day out.
 There are lots of places that spring to mind however St Andrews is my home town so I have to be forgiven for being slightly bias.

-I’ve been looking at Edinburgh through Outlander eyes recently.
+I’ve been looking at some Outlander Connections in Edinburgh.
 The Outlander series is a the historical/science fiction saga by author Diana Gabaldon which has recently been sparking a lot of interest due to the Starz Original television show based on the books.
 Read more